Locations:

 • Your current health condition.

 • Whether you have other heart issues that need to be repaired.
-Sometimes, valve repair and coronary artery bypass grafting (CABG) can be done at the same time.
+Sometimes, surgeons can perform valve repair and coronary artery bypass grafting (CABG) at the same time.

 How do I know if I need treatment for mitral valve prolapse?

-About 1 in 10 people with mitral valve prolapse need their valve repaired or replaced.
+About 1 in 10 people with mitral valve prolapse need to have a surgeon repair or replace their valve.
 You may need valve repair or replacement if:

 • Your symptoms are getting worse over time.